 Rainbow Scholars Program

 In partnership with the Center for Women and Business, the GSSP Office launched the Rainbow Scholars Program in September 2022.
 This one-year long intersectional leadership development program provides LGBTQ+ and allied undergraduate students with the opportunity to grow in both their personal and professional development through learning, engagement, and networking.
 Students will develop skills of leadership, advocacy, and identity awareness.
+Applications for the 2023-2024 cohort of Rainbow Scholars will open in September.

 Hosted by GSSP and PRIDE, the monthly Open Forums series examines the connection between LGBTQ+ identity and identities such as religion, international status, race and ethnicity, and career industry.
 This space is an opportunity for dialogue and to ask questions of the speaker, one another, and ourselves.